bhits/phr-api/docs/docker-image-desc.md

 ## Using a custom configuration file

-To use custom `application.yml`, mount the file to docker container and setup `spring.config.location` to folder.
+To use custom `application.yml`, mount the file to the docker host and set the environment variable `spring.config.location`.

 `docker run -e spring.config.location="file:/java/C2S_PROPS/phr/"  -v "/path/on/dockerhost/C2S_PROPS/phr/application.yml:/java/C2S_PROPS/phr/application.yml" -d bhits/phr:tag`

-## Enviroment Variable
+## Environment Variable

-When you start the phr image, you can adjust the configuration of the phr instance by passing one or more environment variables on the docker run command line.
+When you start the PHR image, you can edit the configuration of the PHR instance by passing one or more environment variables on the command line.

 ### JAVA_OPTS
 This environment variable is used to setup JVM argument, such as memory configuration.